wilddima/node-http-clients-comparison/README.md

 In the process of comparing their libraries, I came to the conclusion that they all have enough positive sides to use them.

-`Request` - despite the fact that it is not cross-platform, it undoubtedly has the most opportunities out of the box.
-Ability to use `node streams` looks attractive.
+**Request** – despite the fact that it is not cross-platform, it undoubtedly has the most opportunities out of the box.
+Ability to use NodeJS streams looks attractive.

-`Axios` - as for me has the most understandable syntax and follows the idea of 'principle of least surprise'.
+**Axios** – as for me has the most understandable syntax and follows the idea of 'principle of least surprise'.

-`SuperAgent` - also has a fairly understandable api, but much more important is the idea of its extensibility through plugins.
+**SuperAgent** – also has a fairly understandable api, but much more important is the idea of its extensibility through plugins.

-`Node-Fetch` - good old fetch api.
+**Node-Fetch** – good old fetch api.
 A small number of dependencies and a familiar interface.